top of page

 In partnership with John Walkup, MD, Chair, Pritzker Department of Psychiatry and Behavioral Health at Lurie Children’s Hospital, the Healing Through Justice model has emerged as a promising model to create breakthroughs in the field of youth development and mental health.
 Communities United and Lurie Children’s have embarked on an 8-year path to document, evaluate, and disseminate new youth-led strategies, and their engagement with systems, to address deep-rooted challenges facing youth of color across our city.

-Our Progress
+Our Impact

 + Released Youth-led Research Report- Breaking The Beat on Mental Health